nongyulin/Anomaly_behaviour_detection/README.md

 # Abnomaly behavior detection
-Detect two types of behaviours from videos.
+Detect n types of behaviours from videos.

 Play with dataset:
 Public dataset at